Ishita1302/ai-agent-rsk/README.md

 - 🧠 Natural language interface via Groq LLM API
 - 💬 Conversational agent with memory and action routing
 - ⚡ Send tRBTC and check token balances using plain English
+- �️ **Modular Tool System** — Extensible architecture for adding new AI skills.
+- 📊 **Transaction Summarization** — Automatically fetch and summarize wallet activity.
+- 🔬 **Smart Contract Interpretation** — Interpret and interact with Rootstock contracts.
-- 🖼️ UI powered by Next.js App Router and Shadcn components
+- �️ UI powered by Next.js App Router and Shadcn components

+## Community-Driven Extensions

+The Rootstock AI Agent is built on a collaborative, modular ecosystem.
+We foster innovation by allowing the community to contribute new "AI skills" or modules.
+Developers can easily extend the agent's capabilities to:
+- Summarize complex transactions.
+- Interpret and interact with smart contract data.
+- Integrate with additional Rootstock DeFi protocols.

+**Goal:** Foster innovation and expand the AI Agent into a collaborative, modular ecosystem that grows through community input.

 ## Prerequisites